Motel 6 To Pay $12 Million After Improperly Giving Guest Lists To ICE

 The hotel chain Motel 6 has agreed to pay $12 million to settle a lawsuit filed by the state of Washington after several locations gave information on thousands of guests to Immigration and Customs Enforcement without warrants.

-Washington State Attorney General Bob Ferguson said on Thursday that Motel 6 shared the information of about 80,000 guests in the state from 2015 to 2017.
+Washington state Attorney General Bob Ferguson said Thursday that Motel 6 shared the information of about 80,000 guests in the state from 2015 to 2017.

 That led to targeted investigations of guests with Latino-sounding names, according to Ferguson.
 He said many guests faced questioning from ICE, detainment or deportation as a result of the disclosures.